History of Thomas Massie in Timeline

 2013: Became an early adopter of Tesla Model S

-In 2013, Massie became an early adopter of the Tesla Model S and has referred to himself as the "greenest member of Congress".
+In 2013, Massie became an early adopter of the Tesla Model S. He has referred to himself as the 'greenest member of Congress'.

 2013: Introduced the Industrial Hemp Farming Act

-In 2013, Massie introduced the Industrial Hemp Farming Act and testified before the Kentucky Senate, supporting the legalization of industrial hemp cultivation.
+In 2013, Massie introduced the Industrial Hemp Farming Act and testified before the Kentucky Senate regarding the legalization of industrial hemp cultivation.

 In 2013, Massie released a statement calling Roe v.
-Wade "one of the greatest judicial travesties of our time" and affirming his belief that life begins at conception.
+Wade "one of the greatest judicial travesties of our time" and asserted his belief that life begins at conception.

-In 2013, Massie voted for Justin Amash for Speaker of the United States House of Representatives, diverging from his party's nominee.
+In 2013, Massie voted for Justin Amash instead of the Republican Party's nominee for Speaker of the United States House of Representatives.

 March 2014: Voted Against Bill Naming Israel Strategic Partner

-In March 2014, Thomas Massie voted against a bill to name Israel an American strategic partner, because it would have subsidized green energy companies in Israel.
+In March 2014, Thomas Massie voted against a bill to name Israel an American strategic partner, citing his opposition to subsidizing foreign green energy companies.

 In May 2014, Thomas Massie objected to a voice vote to award golf star Jack Nicklaus a gold medal recognizing his "service to the nation", and demanded a roll call vote.

-In 2014, Massie continued his support for industrial hemp cultivation by introducing hemp-related amendments, which were approved by the House.
+In 2014, Massie sponsored hemp-related amendments that were approved by the House.

-In 2014, Thomas Massie joined Representatives Walter B. Jones and Stephen Lynch at a press conference to call for release of the 28 redacted pages of the Joint Inquiry into Intelligence Community Activities before and after the Terrorist Attacks of September 11, 2001.
+In 2014, Massie, along with Representatives Walter B. Jones and Stephen Lynch, held a press conference to advocate for the release of the 28 redacted pages from the Joint Inquiry into Intelligence Community Activities before and after the Terrorist Attacks of September 11, 2001.

-In January 2015, Massie voted for Ted Yoho for Speaker of the House, against his party's nominee.
+In January 2015, Massie voted for Ted Yoho instead of the Republican Party's nominee for Speaker of the United States House of Representatives.

-In October 2015, Massie voted for Dan Webster for Speaker of the House, breaking with his party.
+In October 2015, Massie voted for Dan Webster instead of the Republican Party's nominee for Speaker of the United States House of Representatives.

-In 2015, Massie continued his support for industrial hemp cultivation by introducing hemp-related amendments, which were approved by the House.
+In 2015, Massie sponsored hemp-related amendments that were approved by the House.

 2015: Introduced the Federal Reserve Transparency Act

-In 2015, Massie introduced the Federal Reserve Transparency Act, aiming to mandate a comprehensive examination of the Federal Reserve System by the Comptroller General.
-He emphasized the need for the Federal Reserve to adhere to the same transparency and accountability standards expected of other government agencies.
+In 2015, Thomas Massie introduced the Federal Reserve Transparency Act, which aimed to mandate a comprehensive examination of the Federal Reserve System by the Comptroller General to ensure transparency and accountability.

 In 2015, Thomas Massie was the sole member of the House to vote "present" on the Joint Comprehensive Plan of Action, also known as the Iran nuclear agreement, citing Constitutional concerns.